 When we think of predators, we tend to think of large animals.
 They are the ones we see in nature documentaries, wild animal parks, the media, and children’s books.
 They can also pose a threat to human beings.
 They are in the minority, however, even when we just consider vertebrates.
 The vast majority of vertebrate predators are much smaller than lions, crocodiles, and wolves.
-There are around 170,000 Jaguars,33 70,000 leopards, 30,000 Cougars, 20,000 lions,34 7,000 cheetahs, and 3,000 tigers.35 Taken together, the most common species of big cat comprise fewer than 300,000 individuals.
+There are around 170,000 Jaguars,31 70,000 leopards, 30,000 cougars, 20,000 lions, 7,000 cheetahs, and 3,000 tigers.32 Taken together, the most common species of big cat comprise fewer than 300,000 individuals.
 Smaller cats, by contrast, have a global population somewhere between 200 and 600 million, including approximately 100 million wild/feral animals.
-In the United States alone, domesticated cats kill between 6.3 and 22.3 billion mammals and 1.3 to 4 billion birds every year.36 As anyone who has witnessed a cat killing a mouse can attest, these are not quick deaths.
+In the United States alone, domesticated cats kill between 6.3 and 22.3 billion mammals and 1.3 to 4 billion birds every year.33 As anyone who has witnessed a cat killing a mouse can attest, these are not quick deaths.
 Often domestic cats will “play” with the animals they capture until they finally succumb to their injuries.
-The video below shows a domestic cat playing with a mouse before finally eating her.

 Although cats are cute and usually harmless to humans, they are powerful and dangerous predators to mice.
 To put this in perspective, we must think about the relative size and weights of the animals in question.

 We can see this if we consider the difference in size and weight between a human and a lion.
-An adult male lion weighs around 190kg and may be up to 2.5 meters in length.37 Consider a human male who weighs 83.6kg and is 1.75 meters tall.38 This puts the lion at less than 2.5 times the weight and 1.5 times the length/height of an adult man.
-In contrast, average adult domesticated cat weights between 4 and 5kg, standing at 25cm in height and 46cm in length (excluding the tail), while an adult house mouse can be up to 10cm long (excluding tail) and can weigh up to 45 grams.
+An adult male lion weighs around 190 kg and may be up to 2.5 meters in length.34 Consider a human male who weighs 83.6 kg and is 1.75 meters tall.35 This puts the lion at less than 2.5 times the weight and 1.5 times the length/height of an adult man.
+In contrast, average adult domesticated cat weights between 4 and 5 kg, standing at 25 cm in height and 46 cm in length (excluding the tail), while an adult house mouse can be up to 10cm long (excluding tail) and can weigh up to 45 grams.
 This means a typical domesticated cat is around 100 times heavier and 4-5 times longer than a mouse.
 Being attacked by a cat may be significantly worse for a mouse than being attacked by a lion is for a human being.
 The lesson here is that the small size of a predator from a human viewpoint is irrelevant when considering the experiences of the animals they attack.
 We must be careful not to underestimate the fear and pain endured by prey animals at the claws and teeth of “small” predators.